-Pneumomediastinum is the abnormal presence of air or another gas in the mediastinum.
-The mediastinum is the center of the chest and is located between the lungs.
+Pneumomediastinum is the medical term for the abnormal presence of air within the mediastinum.
+The mediastinum is the space in the center of the chest, between the lungs and surrounding the heart.

-- air under the skin on the chest, known as subcutaneous emphysema
+- subcutaneous emphysema, which is air under the skin of the chest

 - changes in the voice